-In order to hedge against interest risks, the Company enters into interest rate swap contracts with Santander UK plc, a related party, to manage basis risk between interest flows on the intercompany loan with Holmes Master Issuer plc and on interest payments received from Santander UK plc.
+In order to hedge against interest risks, the Company enters into interest rate swap contracts with Santander UK plc, a related party, to manage basis risk between interest flows on the intercompany loan with Holmes Master Issuer plc and on interest payments from the underlying mortgage portfolio received from Santander UK plc.
 Hedge accounting is not adopted by the Company for these Derivatives and therefore the results of the Company are subject to volatility due to the movement in fair value of those interest rate swap contracts.